 It may come as a surprise to you that workers in Germany are entitled to a minimum of 20 days paid holiday leave annually.
 This doesn’t take into account public holidays or sick leaves, giving the average German worker over 30 days of paid leave every year.

 And if you’re thinking that starting a family and trying to balance that with work in Germany might be difficult, then you’ll be relieved to know that Germany has one of the best safety-net maternity and paternity protection systems in the world.
-You can read more about maternity leave in this article.

-2. Find a Job in Germany
+2. Finding a Job in Germany

 The biggest factor to take into account if you’re trying to find a job in Germany is whether or not you speak German, and how proficient you are in German.
 If you’re unsure of whether or not your German will enable you to find a job in Germany, you can check here to find out.